 Students wishing to transfer fewer than 12 semester hours of coursework must meet the same admission requirements as entering freshmen.
 Postsecondary students with more than 12 semester hours of coursework must meet admission requirements and the specific requirements for the program of entry.
-Coursework taken at an institution accredited by COE or a regionally accredited postsecondary educational institution will be evaluated by the Director of College Academics and lead faculty/department chair of the student's program.
+Coursework taken at an institution accredited by COE or a regionally accredited postsecondary educational institution will be evaluated by the Chief Academic Officer and lead faculty/department chair of the student's program.